purescript/trypurescript/README.md

 - **JavaScript Code Generation**: Print the resulting JavaScript code in the output window instead of the output of the program using the `js` parameter
     - Options are: `true`, `false` (default)
     - Example: `js=true` will print JavaScript code instead of the program's output

-- **Session**: Load code from a session which is stored with [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) using the `session` parameter
-    - Usually managed by Try PureScript
-    - Example: `session=9162f098-070f-4053-60ea-eba47021450d` (Note: will probably not work for you)
-    - When used with the `gist` or `github` query parameters the code will be loaded from the source file and not the session

 ### Which Libraries Are Available?